citusdata/citus_docs/develop/reference_ddl.rst

    INSERT INTO users VALUES
       ('foo@example.com'), ('hacker12@aol.com'), ('lol');

 We would like to validate the addresses, but PostgreSQL does not ordinarily allow us to add a CHECK constraint that fails for existing rows.
-However it *does* allow a constraint marked not valid:
+However, it *does* allow a constraint marked not valid:

 .. code-block:: postgres